Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Access2Christian/README.md

 Software Maintenance:
 Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?

-Definition: Modifying and updating software post-delivery for defect correction, enhancement, adaptation, and preventive measures.
+Definition of Software Maintenance: It is the modifying and updating software post-delivery for defect correction, enhancement, adaptation, and preventive measures.

 Types:
 Corrective: Fixes defects.